Gui64977/Gen3-Charset/README.md

 Types of charsets:

-• CRLF charsets uses \r\n for line break
+• CRLF charsets uses \r\n for line break(recommended type of charset)

 • LF charsets uses \n for line break(if CRLF didn't work for you use this type of charset)